apennisi/regionprops/README.md

 * OpenCV (< 3.0)

 ## How to use
-Once you compile your project, you can use Regionprops as follows:
+Once you compile your own project, you can use Regionprops as follows:
 ```c++
 cv::Mat img; //input image
 cv::Mat gray; //grayscale version of the input image